 Do not increase Rb1 above 1 kohm.
-Otherwise the transistor will not saturate.
+Otherwise, the transistor will not saturate.

 The Ra resistor can be any value from 1 kohm to 1 Megohm.

 I found that adding the Rc value to the transistor circuit increased the gain of this amplifier.
-When the input voltage is very low the transistor is OFF, low biasing current is entering the transistor base with Vce (collector emitter voltage near zero).
+When the input voltage is very low the transistor is OFF, the low biasing current is entering the transistor base with Vce (collector-emitter voltage near zero).
 The Rc resistor increases the transistor Vce voltage when the transistor is OFF.
-You can try Rc value of 10 kohms or even 100 kohms and see if this will increase the gain because low Rc value (even 1 kohm) creates a loading affect on the transistor output.
+You can try Rc value of 10 kohms or even 100 kohms and see if this will increase the gain because low Rc value (even 1 kohm) creates a loading effect on the transistor output.
 However, connecting high Rc resistor values is like not using the Rc resistor at all.

-However, contrary adding Rc resistor to general purpose transistor LED detectors only reduces the gain and thus was NOT used in those articles:
+However, contrary adding Rc resistor to general-purpose transistor LED detectors only reduces the gain and thus was NOT used in those articles: